-Salisbury University has a federally negotiated F*A (indirect) cost rate of 48% of direct salaries, wages and fringe benefits from the federal Department of Health & Human Services (DHHS).
+Salisbury University has a federally negotiated F*A (indirect) cost rate of 35.9% of Modified Total Directs from the federal Department of Health & Human Services (DHHS).
 This approved rate is meant to reimburse the University for grant-related use of facilities and administrative costs in accordance with the authority under Cost Principles OMB Circular A-21.
-This approved, negotiated, predetermined on-campus rate agreement is effective from 7/1/04 to 6/30/09.
-It will continue on as provisional status from 7/1/09 until formally amended.
+This approved, negotiated, predetermined on-campus rate agreement is effective from 7/1/12 to 6/30/16.
+It will continue on as provisional status until formally amended.
 Any newly negotiated rate will be communicated by Graduate Studies and Research to the campus community, once final negotiations have been completed.

 The policy of Salisbury University is to seek full reimbursement of university expenses associated with the conduct of research or sponsored programs.
 It is expected that where allowed, the Universitys full F*A rate will be applied to all federal, state and private foundation grant requests.
 When full recovery of the Universitys F*A rate is not possible, Graduate Studies and Research, the Principal Investigator (a/k/a Project Director) and the appropriate Dean or Vice President will determine the acceptable rate the university will accept within the context of the limits set by the funding agency, the scope and complexity of the grant, and the use of university resources on behalf of the grant.
 Any unrecoverable portion of the Universitys negotiated F*A rate can generally be listed as institutional support (upon approval by the awarding agency) if required.